Using static_assert with Non-constexpr Expressions

 assert(x > 0 && "x must be positive");

-is typically stripped out in release builds, so you'd need to use a custom always-on assertion for checks you want enabled in release builds.
+}Remember, assert() is typically stripped out in release builds, so you'd need to use a custom always-on assertion for checks you want enabled in release builds.

-Some other notes on static_assert
+Some other notes on static_assert:

 - The expression must be a boolean constant expression, not just any constant expression

-does not generate any runtime code or affect program performance- Use
+static_assertis evaluated at compile-time, so it cannot depend on any runtime informationstatic_assertdoes not generate any runtime code or affect program performance- Use

-to validate template parameters, sizes of types, and other invariants that can be checked at compile time
+static_assertto validate template parameters, sizes of types, and other invariants that can be checked at compile time

 Errors and Assertions